Tyland Barn Visitor Centre and Nature Park

 About the reserve

-We have some fantastic events at Tyland Barn this year.
-From workshops and discovery days, to family fun.
+We run some fantastic events at Tyland Barn from workshops and discovery days, to family fun.

 The Nature Park at Tyland Barn is a fantastic and easy way to experience the wonders of our Kentish countryside.
 The park was created to be a little Kent and now has woodlands, colourful wildflower meadows and a large pond full of life.
 Wander along the wheelchair and buggy accessible paths and you might spot spectacular orchids, stag beetles in the log piles or dragonfly flitting over the reeds.